 IMPORTANT: Each of these un-billed resources will be charged in the upcoming months.
-Exact date is not known yet but this notice will be updated once details are sorted out.
+An exact date is not known yet, but this notice will be updated once details are sorted out.

-No, prices stays the same regardless of the location of your resources.
+No, prices stay the same regardless of the location of your resources.

 Issued each month.

 Our reference billing period is the definition of a calendar month in the Coordinated Universal Time (UTC) timezone.

 As for payments, they occur in the first few days of a month, once the invoice is properly

 We advertise two sets of prices for each resource class:

 Here is how the two prices articulate with each other: